 It gives you no legitimate foundation for right or wrong.

-Um it doesn't give you any real community or friendship because you don't believe in spiritual concepts like trust or love or whatever.
+It doesn't give you any real community or friendship because you don't believe in spiritual concepts like trust or love or whatever.

 There's so many problems with the materialist mindset that people are realizing how bankrupt it is.

-Before I forget, because I because I know you've got a limited amount of time um in your busy schedule.
+Before I forget, because I know you've got a limited amount of time in your busy schedule, whether he's called Jesus or what, tell me what you call him.

-I see a lot of Yeshua going on.
+I see a lot of Yeshua going.

 It's quite a thing at the moment.